 What is Medicare?

 Medicare is a federal program that ensures citizens who are disabled or 65 and older have affordable health care options.
 It is also one of the most complex systems of insurance to understand because of the rules, regulations, deadlines, penalties, compliance guidelines, and other policies and procedures set forth by the federal government.
-Fortunately, our experienced and knowledgeable team is well versed in the do’s and do not’s of Medicare.
-We are here to assist you along your Medicare purchasing journey, ensuring that you find the best coverage options for your individual needs and that you are properly educated on your Medicare coverage.
+Fortunately, our knowledgeable team is well versed in the do’s and do not’s of Medicare.
+We are here to assist you along your Medicare purchasing journey, ensuring that you find the right coverage for your individual needs.

 Part A - Original Medicare

 This is your hospital insurance plan.
 Part A covers nursing care and hospital stays, but does not cover doctors’ fees.
 Part A also covers some home health services, like skilled nursing care after a hospital stay as well as hospice care.
 If you have been employed most of your life and paid payroll taxes, the odds are you will not have to pay a monthly premium for Part A. Instead, this will be automatically deducted from your social security check.

 Medicare Part B is optional.
 You may choose to opt out of Part B if you continue to carry health insurance through an employer, union, your spouse, etc. Part B pays for a portion of your doctor visits, some home health care, medical equipment, outpatient procedures, rehabilitation therapy, laboratory tests, X-rays, mental health services, ambulance, and blood.
 You are required to pay a monthly premium to Medicare for Part B coverage.